rtens/mockster/readme.md

 This is just a small part of the currently implemented features.
 For a more detailed (maximum detailled, actually) description check out `mockster\MocksterTest`.

-At last the class defintitions these examples are based on.
+At last, the class defintitions these examples are based on.

 	class MyClass {